parathan/NBAMatchups/WebApp/webapp/src/components/MatchupSlider/readme.md

 ## Props
-field1: The name of the first statistical field to be displayed.
+**field1**: The name of the first statistical field to be displayed.
-field2: The name of the second statistical field to be displayed.
+**field2**: The name of the second statistical field to be displayed.
-team1Percentile1: The percentile value of the first team for the first statistical field.
+**team1Percentile1**: The percentile value of the first team for the first statistical field.
-team2Percentile_Op: The percentile value of the second team for the second statistical field.
+**team2Percentile_Op**: The percentile value of the second team for the second statistical field.
-team1Trad: The traditional statistic value of the first team.
+**team1Trad**: The traditional statistic value of the first team.
-team2Trad_Op: The traditional statistic value of the second team.
+**team2Trad_Op**: The traditional statistic value of the second team.
-mean1: The league average value for the first statistical field.
+**mean1**: The league average value for the first statistical field.
-mean2: The league average value for the second statistical field.
+**mean2**: The league average value for the second statistical field.
-absPercentileDifference: The absolute percentile difference between the two teams.
+**absPercentileDifference**: The absolute percentile difference between the two teams.
-traditionalDifference: Difference between the traditional statistic value.
+**traditionalDifference**: Difference between the traditional statistic value.
-PercentileDifference: The percentile difference between the two teams.
+**PercentileDifference**: The percentile difference between the two teams.

 ## State